 Funding Renewal After the First Year

-During the first five years of either guaranteed or alternate funding eligibility all Graduate students must reapply annually for the renewal of their eligibility.
-Funding applications are reviewed by the department's Financial Aid Committee, which is comprised of four faculty and one senior graduate student.
+During the first five years of guaranteed funding eligibility all Graduate students must reapply annually for the renewal of their eligibility.
+Funding applications are reviewed by the department's Financial Aid Committee, which is comprised of four faculty.
 Students who maintain satisfactory progress will retain their funding eligibility. ( see “Political Science Department Policies Governing TA and other Department Funding Eligibility Renewal” in the Graduate Student Guide ).

 Washington State Residency

 Although the university provides out-of-state students who are employed in graduate assistant positions with waivers of non-resident tuition, the department strongly encourages all US citizens, permanent residents, and those with Refugee status or holding eligible visas to begin the process of establishing Washington residency upon their arrival in the state.
 Having residency can be critical in the event of unfunded quarters as Washington state residents pay almost 60% less in tuition than their out-of-state counterparts.
 Residency for tuition purposes is unavailable to those holding F or J visas.

 Students who have additional financial need may apply for student loans or work-study .
 The Free Application for Federal Student Aid (FAFSA) is available from college Financial Aid Offices (including from UW) or may be completed and submitted online .
 For priority consideration, your FAFSA must be dated as received by the federal application processor according to the current deadline.